Begonia maculata care can be tricky, but it’s worth it! This article shares how to help your polka dot begonia thrive.

 Polka dot begonia propagation

-Luckily it’s relatively easy to propagate your polka dot begonia.
+If you take cuttings from your plant to increase bushiness, you’re in luck!
+It’s relatively easy to propagate your polka dot begonia.
 Propagation is best done with stem cuttings (also known as rhizomes) during winter when the plant does not bloom.
 Using sharp scissors, cut off one of its bamboo-like stems just below a node.

 If you feel resistance, then roots have taken hold and you’re on your way to a brand new begonia maculata!
 I am working on a propagation now and will update with details and pics when I have them (if it’s a success).